seedco/StackViewController/README.md

 The included example app, pictured above, demonstrates the usage of both `StackViewContainer` on its own (the image attachment control) as well as `StackViewController` (the full form).

+### License

+This project is licensed under the MIT license.
+See `LICENSE.md` for more details.